-The midterm and final examinations will cover all of the topics in the course.
-The exams will consist of a multiple choice section, a series of short answer questions, and a longer essay.
+The final examination will cover all of the topics in the course.
+It will consist of a multiple-choice section, a series of short answer questions, and a longer essay.
 You will have the entire class period in which to complete it.
-A study guide and further information will be given prior to the exam dates.
+A study guide and further information will be given prior to the exam date.
+The final examination will be on Thursday, 22nd June 2017, at 5pm.

-Research Participation (60 points):
+Research Participation:

 Since research is constantly being conducted, there is a never-ending need for research participants to help ensure research can be completed.
 In addition to helping further the cause of psychological science, one of the best ways to learn about research practices and principles is to experience participating in research yourself.
 Each student will be required to complete 60 minutes of research participation through BYU's SONA System.
-To sign up for studies follow this link: https://byu.sona-systems.com/default.aspx?logout=Y
+To sign up for studies follow this link: https://byu.sona-systems.com/default.aspx?returnurl=%2f